brittpinder/ios-reference/properties/README.md

 > Note: Computed properties can only be declared with the `var` keyword because their values aren't fixed.

-Computed properties can be used to control access to private variables within a class.:
+Computed properties can be used to control access to private variables within a class.
+In this example, the details of the file class are hidden and just the name is exposed:

 ```swift
 struct Content {